- What is Social Work?

 - to serve on departmental committees as a student representative.

 If you wish to become a member, please complete the Membership Application and then turn the application and your dues into one of the officers or to the SSWA mailbox in Lyle House.
-Please see the information below for the list of current officers.

 Master of Social Work Student Association